intel/scikit-learn-intelex/doc/index.rst

 oneAPI and GPU support in daal4py
 ---------------------------------
-daal4py provide support of oneAPI conepts such as context and queues.
-This allow execution of algorithms on different devices, particularly GPUs.
-This implemented via 'with sycl_context("xpu")' blocks that will direct execution to selected device type. gpu, cpu and host devices are supported at the moment.
-Same aproach implemented for scikit-learn patching, so scikit-learn programs can be executed on GPU devices as well.
+daal4py provides support of oneAPI concepts such as context and queues, which means that algorithms can be executed on different devices, GPUs in particular.
+This is implemented via 'with sycl_context("xpu")' blocks that redirect execution to a device of the selected type: GPU, CPU, or host.
+Same approach is implemented for scikit-learn patching, so scikit-learn programs can be executed on GPU devices as well.

-Intel CPU/GPU optimizations patching:
+To patch your code with Intel CPU/GPU optimizations:
 ```py
 from daal4py.sklearn import patch_sklearn
 from daal4py.oneapi import sycl_context